 Bayern's victory over Stuttgart on Matchday 19 was a perfect illustration of Thiago's talent.
 The No.6 sprang forward to give his side the lead on just five minutes, threading a low shot past three defenders and into the bottom corner.
 He went on to complete 119 of his 123 passes – 20 more than anyone else – and had a game-high 137 touches as Bayern ran out 4-1 winners.

-Kovac's side are heading into a crucial period between now and early April.
-As well as looking to close the five-point gap on Dortmund in the Bundesliga, with games against Augsburg, Hertha Berlin and Borussia Mönchengladbach, the Bavarian giants face Liverpool and their old foe Jürgen Klopp in the last 16 of the UEFA Champions League, before welcoming Heidenheim in the DFB Cup quarter-finals.
+Kovac's side are heading into a crucial period between now and early April in their bid for another treble.
+As well as looking to overhaul Dortmund in the Bundesliga, the Bavarian giants entertain Liverpool and their old foe Jürgen Klopp in the second leg of the UEFA Champions League last 16, before welcoming Heidenheim in the DFB Cup quarter-finals.

 And one thing's for sure: they'll need their Spanish supremo firing on all cylinders if they want to be lifting more silverware come May.